websanco/liferay-learn/docs/dxp/latest/en/headless-delivery/using-oauth2/creating-oauth2-applications.md

 After you save the form, it reappears with additional fields:

-**Client ID:** The system generates this for you; it's an identifier for your application, so that @product@ knows what application is being authorized to access user data.
+**Client ID:** The system generates this for you; it's an identifier for your application, so that DXP knows what application is being authorized to access user data.

 **Client Secret:** Click the *pencil* icon to generate a client secret.
 The secret identifies the client during the authorization process (see figure
 1 above).
 Not all client profiles require a client secret, because some are incapable of keeping it secret!
 This is when the aforementioned PKCE code challenge and verifier is needed.